2023 BNP Paribas Open

-The 2023 Indian Wells Masters (branded as the 2023 BNP Paribas Open for sponsorship reasons) was a professional men's and women's tennis tournament played in Indian Wells, California.
+The 2023 Indian Wells Open was a professional men's and women's tennis tournament played in Indian Wells, California.
 It was the 49th edition of the men's event and 34th of the women's event and was classified as an ATP Tour Masters 1000 event on the 2023 ATP Tour and a WTA 1000 event on the 2023 WTA Tour.
 Both the men's and the women's qualifying and main draw events took place from March 6 through March 19, 2023 on outdoor hard courts at the Indian Wells Tennis Garden.

-Taylor Fritz was the defending men's singles champion, but he lost to Jannik Sinner in the quarterfinals.
 Carlos Alcaraz defeated Daniil Medvedev to win the Indian Wells men's singles title.
 It was his 3rd ATP Masters title and eighth ATP title.
 Iga Świątek was the defending women's singles champion, but she lost to Elena Rybakina in the semifinals.
 Elena Rybakina defeated Aryna Sabalenka to win the Indian Wells women's singles title.
-It was 4th WTA title and first WTA 1000 title.
+It was her 4th WTA title and first WTA 1000 title.
+Taylor Fritz was the defending men's singles champion, but he lost to Jannik Sinner in the quarterfinals.

 John Isner and Jack Sock were the defending men's doubles champions, Xu Yifan and Yang Zhaoxuan are the defending women's doubles champions.